Domestic Violence Awareness Month

-This October we are challenging our Anoka County community to become involved and more educated about domestic violence.
+This October, we are challenging our Anoka County community to become involved and more educated about domestic violence.
 Please join Alexandra House in observing October’s Domestic Violence Awareness Month by placing one (or more) of our signs in your yard.
 Learn how to get your own DVAM Yard Sign.
-If you would like a yard sign, please contact us at 763-795-5471 or firstname.lastname@example.org.
+Residents and businesses can make a donation, and get a purple light bundles with lawn signs at:

 Purple Lights Campaign

 Shine the Light on domestic violence by displaying purple lights at your workplace or residence in October, which is National Domestic Violence Awareness Month.
 Our county-wide campaign invites area residents, businesses, and organizations to shine purple lights on their front porch, front window, or other public display the entire month to remember the victims and honor the survivors of domestic violence.
 The symbolic color of domestic violence is PURPLE.
 Learn how how to get involved.

 We all have a role in promoting healthy relationships and building a healthy community.
 Join us in purple on Thursday, October 19.

 - Wear Purple for Domestic Violence Awareness Day, also known as #PurpleThursday, will be observed Thursday, October 19, 2023